St Trinian's Church: The Buggane of St Trinian's

 A renowned Manx folk tale tells of the big Buggane, a supernatural being which lived on Greeba Mountain, and strongly objected to the church roof being completed.
 Every time a roof was put on the chapel, the Buggane would come down from the mountain and throw it off.

 On the last occasion of the roof being almost finished, legend says that a young tailor named Timothy Clucas wagered he would sit in the church all night and make a pair of breeches in order to exorcise the troublesome ogre.
 The Buggane rose from the ground, taunting Timothy, who did not look up but carried on stitching the breeches for all he was worth.
 Before the Buggane's taunts were finished, Timothy completed the breeches, and jumped out of the church just as the roof crashed in, dropping his needle and scissors as he made good his escape.

 The fiendish laugh of the Buggane arose behind him as he bounded off in flight, to which terror lent its utmost speed.
 Looking behind him he saw the Buggane closing on him, extending its jaws as if to swallow him alive.
 To escape its fury Timothy leaped into consecrated ground; bugganes were unable to stand on consecrated ground.
 In a fit of anger the Buggane ripped off its head and threw it at Timothy, where it exploded like a bomb.
 Timothy was unscathed, but the church of St Trinian has remained to this day without a roof.

-The Rev. Phillip Moore born in 1705; he was for 46 years chaplain of Douglas; he preached at Bishop Wilson's funeral and was a curate of Marown.
+The Rev. Philip Moore born in 1705; he was for 46 years chaplain of Douglas; he preached at Bishop Wilson's funeral and was a curate of Marown.
 He got into Bishop Wilson's bad books when one night he masqueraded on the ruins of St Trinian's to scare the country people and to show them how wrong they were in believing in the mythical story of the Buggane.